cgat-developers/cgat-showcase/docs/getting_started/Tutorial.rst

 **2.** Next we will generate a configuration yml file so the pipeline output can be modified::

    cd showcase_test_data
-   cgatshowcase transdiffexpres config
+   cgatshowcase transdiffexprs config

 or you can alternatively call the workflow file directly::

-   python /path/to/file/pipeline_transdiffexpres.py config
+   python /path/to/file/pipeline_transdiffexprs.py config

 This will generate a **pipeline.yml** file containing the configuration parameters than can be used to modify the output of the pipleine.
 However, for this tutorial you do not need to modify the parameters to run the